 Are you interested in becoming a beta tester?
 Click Tester’s Login and use the password fallpreview to create your account!

-First thing in the morning, I offered a LabXchange preview to a group of 40 invited teachers and students from various ABE schools that were in attendance.
-I gave a brief introduction to LabXchange, and was then joined by Ian Saunder, LabXchange Technical Product Owner, who joined virtually from Cape Town, South Africa.
-Ian walked the group through the platform, beginning with the content library, then moving through model pathways and sharing other functionalities.
+First thing in the morning, I offered a LabXchange preview to a group of 40 invited teachers.
+Students from various ABE schools were also in attendance.
+First, I gave a brief introduction to LabXchange.
+And was then joined by Ian Saunder, LabXchange Technical Product Owner, who joined virtually from Cape Town, South Africa.
+Ian walked the group through the platform.
+First beginning with the content library, then moving through model pathways, and sharing other functionalities.

 Once Ian finished up, the group began registering their own LabXchange accounts.
-The students in the room logged into the platform very quickly.
-I walked around the room to assist with log-in issues, and by the time I reached the back of the room, the students were already easily navigating through our virtual lab simulations.
+The students in the room logged into the platform very quickly while I walked around the room to assist with log-in issues.
+And by the time I reached the back of the room, the students were already easily navigating through our virtual lab simulations.

-One of the most challenging points to present was that specific functionalities would be rolled out over time.
+One of the most challenging points to present was that LabXchange will roll out specific functionalities over time.
 The educators wanted to make classes right away!
-I reassured them new functionalities would be rolled out each week and they have plenty to look forward.
+I reassured them that LabXchange will roll out new functionalities each week.
+They have plenty to look forward to.

 In the afternoon, I was able to introduce LabXchange to a much larger audience of about 200 people.
 This group included several Amgen representatives, more educators and learners from across Italy, and professors and administrators from the University of Naples.
 For those attendees for whom language was a barrier, I asked ABE/LabXchange Master Teacher Linda Tanini and LabXchange Secondary School Implementation Coordinator and ABE Site Coordinator Alia Qatarneh to record short videos in Italian about their enthusiasm for LabXchange.
 This was a pleasant surprise for the audience!
 (Scroll down to watch both videos.)